o3de/o3de.org/content/docs/user-guide/components/reference/gradients/random-noise-gradient.md

 ---
 linktitle: Random Noise Gradient
 title: Random Noise Gradient Component
-description: ' Using Gradients components in Open 3D Engine (O3DE). '
+description: Use the Random Noise Gradient component to generate a gradient from a random noise algorithm in Open 3D Engine (O3DE).
 ---

+Add the **Random Noise Gradient** component to generate a gradient with random noise.

 ## Provider